Melisa-ops/ETC5513_Tutorial6_Version2/README.md

 1st line, introduction # greeting

-2nd line, analysis

-3rd line, insight
+Use some methodology analysis for the 2nd step

-Give some additional point which good
+Kindly find some good insight

 The last one is closing statement, thank you!